 - What if there’s an ingredient a family member is allergic to?

 - Does everyone even like what you’ve purchased?

 - Have any of the containers been damaged?
 How do you know if you haven’t inspected them and checked them occasionally for bulges and/or pest damage?

-Yes, there is a bit of sticker shock initially when you begin to shop online at sites like Thrive Life, Augason Farms, and Emergency Essentials.
+Yes, there is a bit of sticker shock initially when you begin to shop online at sites like Thrive Life.
 If you’ve been used to paying a few dollars for a block of cheddar cheese and then see a price of $35 for a can of freeze-dried cheddar, it can be alarming.